 Families in Nature offers a holistic approach to getting your community out into nature to play and learn together.
 Our Programs are all part of a larger whole.
 Each program is one of our menu of options that allows you to tailor your participation in FIN to meet the needs of your family, your community or your school, as you are the expert on what your own community needs to overcome the barriers to spending time in nature.

 Our Ecologist School Program is the backbone of what we teach and how we teach.
-It is currently under publication by Texas A&M University Press and will be released soon as a book and an ebook.
-Samples of the 1400+ lessons contained in the Ecologist School Guidebook are available in both English and Spanish at the link above.
+It is currently under publication by Texas A&M University Press and will be released in Spring 2022 as a book and an ebook.
+Samples of the 1100+ lessons contained in the Ecologist School Guidebook are available in both English and Spanish at the link above.
 A badge can be earned in each of the 16 branches of science.
 Badges and Nature Journals to record your experiences can be purchased on this website.
 The Ecologist School Program also includes an emphasis on Youth Leadership with the option of planning and implementing a Humboldt Project for older youth and adults.
 Check out our blog to learn about the Young Conservation Leaders that have gone through our programs.

 Our Austin, TX Gear Lending Library supports our local schools, organizations and Nature Communities with camping gear and science teaching materials that can be borrowed at no cost for under-resourced schools and communities and for a minimal fee for groups that have access to financial resources.

 We encourage all of our Guides to help their own community get out into nature together though the formation of Nature Communities, a group of families that explore nature together.